 Withings ScanWatch – yes, you can purchase it in the US

-ScanWatch had snagged CE regulatory approval last year.
+ScanWatch had snagged CE regulatory approval in 2020.
 This means it has been available for purchase in Europe for well over a year now.

 The FDA was obviously a tougher nut to crack.
-The French outfit has not updated its website yet to make the announcement.
-But it has sent out a notification to some of its users that they’ll be able to buy Withings ScanWatch in the US.
-Most likely ahead of the holiday shopping period early next month.
-You can see the notification pictured below.
+The first signal that the wait is almost over came in early October.
+The French outfit sent out a notification to some of its users that they’ll be able to buy Withings ScanWatch soon.

 ScanWatch – what’s so special about it?

 Unveiled at CES 2020, the headline feature of the hybrid is the ability to spot a serious form of irregular heart rhythm that can lead to heart failure and is a major risk for stroke.
 Some people who have AFib don’t have any symptoms, so the condition often goes undiagnosed.
 Others may experience dizziness, weakness and fatigue.
 It is the first of these two groups which is particularly at risk.

 Scanwatch has a PPG sensor that is capable of spotting the condition.
 If the device suspects something is amiss, it will prompt the user to take an electrocardiogram (ECG) via the built-in electrodes by simply touching both sides of the bezel.
 It takes no longer than 30 seconds.

 Scanwatch’s other big feature is sleep apnea detection.
 Withings says one billion people suffer from the condition to some extent.
 The disorder is characterized by pauses in breathing or periods of shallow breathing during sleep.
 These can last from a few seconds to minutes and they happen many times a night.
 Heart rate and oxygen levels are prime indicators of sleep apnea.